FairSeg: A Large-Scale Medical Image Segmentation Dataset for Fairness Learning Using Segment Anything Model with Fair Error-Bound Scaling: Experiment Analysis

 \textbf{Training and Implementation Details}.
 For both SAMed and TransUNet, a combined loss function comprising both cross entropy and dice losses is employed as the training loss.
 The loss function can be defined as

 Here, \text{CE} and \text{Dice} stand for the cross entropy loss and Dice loss, respectively.
 The loss weights \(\lambda_1\) and \(\lambda_2\) help alternate a balance between the two loss terms.
-In the initial stages of training, we leverage a warmup strategy to stabilize the model training with our FairSeg data.
+In the initial stages of training, we leverage a warmup strategy to stabilize the model training with our Harvard-FairSeg data.
 We use the AdamW optimizer with exponential learning rate decay.
 For the backbone of SAMed and TransUNet, we select the standard ViT-B architecture.
-The models are trained on a workstation with 8 NVIDIA RTX Graphics Cards.
-We use a learning rate of 0.01, momentum 0.9, and weight decay 1e-4 for TransUNet.
+We use a learning rate of 0.01, momentum of 0.9, and weight decay 1e-4 for TransUNet.
 For SAMed, we set the learning rate to 0.005, with momentum and weight decay set to 0.9 and 0.1, respectively.
 The SAMed model is trained for a total of 130 epochs with an early stopping at the 70 epoch.
 The TransUNet is trained for 300 epochs without early stopping, following their original implementation.
 We use a batch size of 42 for training both models.
 When combining with the fairness algorithms, we use the same setup as aforementioned.
 For our proposed fair error-bound scaling, we set $\gamma=1.0$ for all our experiments.